JabedWeb/momories/README.md

 ## Features
 - User Authentication: Sign up and log in using email/password or Google account.
-- Create Memories: Add new memories with titles, descriptions, tags, date/time, and images.
+- Create Memories: Add new memories wi th titles, descriptions, tags, date/time, and images.
 - Interact with Memories: Like and comment on posts, and view memories from other users.
 - Search and Filter: Search memories by title and tags, and sort results by date.
 - Donations: Support the project by buying the developer a coffee via PayPal.